Congratulations on completing your award!

 Where can we keep in touch with each other?

-Your year’s member-only Facebook group will be closed down at the end of your academic year.
+Your year’s member-only Facebook group is archived at the end of your academic year.
 You will be notified before this happens.
 As Chevening Alumni, get connected in other ways to continue interesting conversations.
 Take a look at the Stay in touch page for more details.

 Keep your other links with the UK